Raja2591/Polaron-Coherence-in-2D-aggregates-using-openmp/README.md

 We develop a theory describing the spatial coherence of polarons (holes) in disordered conjugated polymer films.
 The program calculates the Charge Modulation Spectrum in the near IR and the mid-IR region for a 2 Dimensional molecular aggregate by solving the Holstein Hamiltonian employing a multiparticle basis set.

-Modelling Disorder in Polymer Aggregates
+Modeling Disorder in Polymer Aggregates
 ----------------------------------------

 ![](disorder.JPG)